 Why pull a patient’s credit score?

 Patient balances have been on the upward trend since the introduction of high deductible health plans (HDHP).
 These plans require patients to meet a deductible before covering most costs.
 HDHP were thought to reduce unnecessary provider visits with higher out-of-pocket costs.
 However, between 2013 and 2017, healthcare utilization declined only 0.2% while medical costs increased by 17%.
-(Healthcare Cost Institute) Based on this trend, HDHP only increase patient balances.
+(Healthcare Cost Institute) Based on this trend, HDHP only increases patient balances.

 The large balances pressure providers to collect more of their revenue from patients, not payers.
 Yet, 81 percent of providers could not collect a $1,000+ bill in 30 days from patients.
 (Provider Healthcare Payments Survey 2018) As providers struggle to collect, credit scores offer insight into whether a patient will pay.